I taste-tested 8 of the best supermarket pizzas – here’s my honest verdict

 - 1Morrisons the best margherita with pesto stonebaked pizzaRead review£42Tesco finest margherita wood fired pizzaRead review£5

-- 7White Rabbit gluten free sourdough vegan margherita pizzaRead review£48Picard superior margherita pizzaRead review£5
+- 7White Rabbit gluten free sourdough vegan margherita pizzaRead review£4 £38Picard superior margherita pizzaRead review£5

 Whether you’re hosting friends, or simply having a break from cooking, the choice often lands on one of the best supermarket pizzas.